fzingg/hyperloop-showcase/README.md

 	  Something
 	</Button>

-Sample 3 - In Reactrb (without React-Bootstrap):
+Sample 3 - In Hyperloop (without React-Bootstrap):

 	button.btn_success.btn_sm {'Something'}.on(:click) do
 		someMethod
 	end

-Sample 4 - In Reactrb (with React-Bootstrap):
+Sample 4 - In Hyperloop (with React-Bootstrap):

 	React-Bootstrap::Button(bsStyle: 'success' bsSize: "small") {'Something'}.on(:click) do
 		someMethod
 	end

 As you can see, sample 3 & 4 are not that different.
-As a Reactrb developer, I actually prefer sample 3, but if I were a JavaScript or JSX developer I would completely understand the advantage of abstracting Bootstrap CSS into React Components so I don't have to work directly with CSS and JavaScript.
+As a Hyperloop developer, I actually prefer sample 3, but if I were a JavaScript or JSX developer I would completely understand the advantage of abstracting Bootstrap CSS into React Components so I don't have to work directly with CSS and JavaScript.
 This is not the case with **HyperReact**, however, as CSS classes are added to HTML elements with simple dot notation:

 	span.pull_right {}